tedlu-tw/tedlu-tw/README.md

 - Zhonghe Elementary School

 #### Cool Experiences 🤩
+- Founder of Taiwan Open Education Develop Unit (06/2021 - Present) A team which cares about open education resources
+- Streamer of COSCUP 2021 Streaming Team (07/2021 - 08/2021)
+  Conference for Open Source Coders, Users and Promoters
 - Podcast Producer/Script Writer of KaoBei Engineer (03/2021 - Present)
   A community for engineers to post anonymously
 - Founder/CEO of FirSTEM (06/2020 ~ Present)